Damonlin11/FDA-approved-Targeted-Therapies-Label-Extraction/biomarker_nlp/README.md

 pip install sentencepiece
 ```

-Load the necessary packages and pre-trained models:
+Load the necessary packages and the pre-trained negation detection models:
 ```python
 >>> from biomarker_nlp import negation_cue_scope
 >>> from biomarker_nlp.negation_negbert import * # This code MUST be run before loading the pre-trained negation models